osm2pgsql-dev/osm2pgsql-website/doc/faq.md

 `natural`.

-These names are allowed in PostgreSQL, but they need to be quoted with double quotes (`"""`).
+These names are allowed in PostgreSQL, but they need to be quoted with double quotes (`"..."`).
 Osm2pgsql does this quoting, so it doesn't have any problem with these.
 But not all software does this.

 You can define in the config file which columns you want, and, if you are using the flex output, decide on how exactly your columns should be named and used.
-There you can, for instance, create a column named `addr_city` and fill it with the value of the `addr:city` tag.
+To avoid this problem, you can, for instance, create a column named `addr_city` and fill it with the value of the `addr:city` tag.

-### I can't find the coastline data
+### Where is the coastline data?

 In the pgsql output the `natural=coastline` tag is suppressed by default, even if you import the `natural=*` key.
 The main mapnik map renders coastlines from